M4ss1ck/gatsby-gamebook/README.md

 ### Scripts

-- `yarn start` — Starts the application in development mode at `http://localhost:8000`.
+- `pnpm start` — Starts the application in development mode at `http://localhost:8000`.
-- `yarn build` — Compile your application and make it ready for deployment.
+- `pnpm build` — Compile your application and make it ready for deployment.
-- `yarn serve` — Serve the production build of your site
+- `pnpm serve` — Serve the production build of your site
-- `yarn clean` — Wipe out the cache (`.cache` folder).
+- `pnpm clean` — Wipe out the cache (`.cache` folder).
-- `yarn type-check` — Validate code using TypeScript compiler.
+- `pnpm type-check` — Validate code using TypeScript compiler.
-- `yarn lint` — Runs ESLint for all files in the `src` directory.
+- `pnpm lint` — Runs ESLint for all files in the `src` directory.
-- `yarn format` — Runs Prettier for all files in the `src` directory.
+- `pnpm format` — Runs Prettier for all files in the `src` directory.
-- `yarn commit` — Run commitizen.
+- `pnpm commit` — Run commitizen.
 Alternative to `git commit`.
-- `yarn test` — Run tests.
+- `pnpm test` — Run tests.

 ### Path Mapping